 Periodontal disease is the most common disease seen by veterinarians, almost 80 percent of dogs and cats develop periodontal disease by 5 years of age.
 Brushing your pet’s teeth is the best way to prevent disease of the teeth and gums.
 Here we explain how to do it and what alternative treatments are available to keep those teeth white if your pet is less than co-operative.
 We also list safe chew toys.

-THE WAR ON FLEAS
+THE WAR ON FLEAS AND TICKS

 If all that information was not enough, we have also included fun facts and trivia.
 For instance, do you know how many fleas can be produced from 10 females in 30 days; or who first discovered vaccines and how long ago?